 Metro Phoenix is flanked to the south and east by Native American communities.
 Arizona has 22 sovereign Native American nations in all, and more tribes that aren't federally recognized.
-If you look at a map of metro Phoenix, the Salt River community is off to the east, right at 3 o'clock.
+If you look at a map of metro Phoenix, the Salt River community is to the east, at 3 o'clock.

 Native American lands make up more than a quarter of Arizona.
 Arizona's Native Americans number more than a quarter-million.
 Even now, in 2018, some subsist in part on fry bread.

 You can find fry bread in homes on these lands, and in shacks, stands, dives, and restaurants throughout metro Phoenix.
 Today, we'll be touring three spots known for fry bread: The Stand, Maria’s Frybread & Mexican Food, and The Fry Bread House.

 Compared to how long people have been eating in the Americas, fry bread is a young food.